FunnelEnvy/Cloudflare-Worker-Template/script-injection/README.md

 # Script Injection

-This worker is an example of using HTMLRewriter to manipulate the DOM in order to inject 3rd party code and styling onto a webpage.
+Example using [Cloudflare HTMLRewriter](https://developers.cloudflare.com/workers/runtime-apis/html-rewriter) to intercept a request and add 3rd party code and styling onto a webpage.

-## Code Injection
+## JavaScript Injection
 ```js
 .on("head", {
     element(el) {